What are Intermediate Bulk Containers (IBCs)?

 Rigid IBC tanks lined up, storing various levels of chemicals/solutions.

-They are also much easier to move all you need is a forklift.
-When you compare that to attempting to strap a collection of drums to a pallet securely, the IBCs are so quick and easy.
+They are much easier to move with the help of a forklift.
+Compared to securely strapping a collection of drums to a pallet, IBCs are quicker and easier.

-IBCs are well known for their versatility, and they can safely be used to store sand, food, grains, liquid, solvents and a whole host of chemicals.
+IBCs are well known for their versatility and can safely store sand, food grains, liquid, solvents and various chemicals.

-• Know what you’re dealing with – label your IBCs with what is stored in them and any potential hazards
+• Know what you’re dealing with and label your IBCs with the contents and potential hazards.

-• Waste management – take steps to reduce the amount of waste that is produced, and have a plan to handle it responsibly
+• Take steps to reduce the amount of waste produced and have a plan to handle it safely and responsibly.

 Ideal Response logo